Offset error and Zero-point error

 Offset error and zero-point error are two types of systematic errors that can occur in pressure sensors.
 They are closely related, as they both involve discrepancies between the sensor’s output and the actual value that should be measured.

-Offset Error occurs when the sensor’s output deviates from the expected value across all measurement points.
+Error of offset occurs when the sensor’s output deviates from the expected value across all measurement points.
 It can be thought of as a consistent “shift” in the sensor’s output.

 For example, if a sensor is supposed to output 0 mV at 0 psi, but instead outputs 5 mV, it has an offset error of 5 mV.